 Verzi's physical therapist, Erich Herkloz, recalls several instances of the same conversation.

-"There were times when John would come in and he'd be down," said Herkloz, who worked with Verzi through every one of his surgeries, often three or four times per week.
+"There were times when John would come in and he'd be down," said Herkloz, who worked with Verzi through every one of his recoveries, often three or four times per week.
 "I'd tell him, 'I know it stinks.
 I can't imagine what you're going through, but we're going to get through this.'
 And he believed that - that was constant.
 He'd be down, but he never stopped believing.

 "He was an inspiration: how hard he worked, how committed he was, how dedicated he was.
 He wanted it so bad.
 And that's what got him through this."

 The tough times, Verzi said, made the triumph so sweet.
 He saw a light at the end of the tunnel late this summer.
 His training was amped up.
 He was working on his touches, feeling like a soccer player again.